 § 567.
-Opinion of county governor and Ministry of Social Affairs
+Opinion of Social Insurance Board

-- (1) The court orders the county governor of the residence of a child to gather information necessary for the adjudication of the adoption of the child and to submit such information to the court. - (2) The county governor submits to the court information on the health, financial situation and housing of the petitioner, and provides an opinion on whether the petitioner is capable of raising the child, caring for the child and maintaining the child. - (3) If the residence of the petitioner is in a foreign state, the duties provided in subsections (1) and (2) of this section are performed by the Ministry of Social Affairs instead of a county governor.
+(1) The court orders the Social Insurance Board to gather information necessary for the adjudication of the adoption of the child and to submit such information to the court.

+(2) The Social Insurance Board submits to the court information on the health, financial situation and housing of the petitioner, and provides an opinion on whether the petitioner is capable of raising the child, caring for the child and maintaining the child.